bre97-web/Black-Road-CODE-SOURCE/README.md

 # Black-Road-CODE-SOURCE
 + INFORMATION
   * Name
     Black Road with will Leave
   * Create Time
     5/27/2020
   * Writer
     Bre 97
     Bre97-web
     VECreativity
 * WRITER SAID IN HEART
-    This repository is my FIRST result.
-    I am so exciting , because I would improve mine ability.
+    This repository is my FIRST result.I am so exciting , because I would improve mine ability.